Here are the best bourbon cocktails for using this popular whiskey! These drinks work for summer, winter, and every time in between.

 Got a great bottle of bourbon whiskey?
 The sweet notes of vanilla and oak make bourbon drinks some of the most complex and intriguing out there.
-Of course, you can drink bourbon straight up.
+Of course, you can drink it straight up.
 But why when there are so many great bourbon cocktails to try?
 Bourbon works in any season.
 Though it might feel autumnal with its full-bodied flavor, there choices for summer bourbon cocktails as well.

 The Bourbon Sour is one of the best known bourbon cocktails there is!
 Also known as the Whiskey Sour, it's balanced and sweet tart, complementing bourbon with the acidity of lemon and the sweetness of simple syrup.
 This version uses maple syrup to add a nuanced flavor.
 Also try an egg white foam topping to make a Boston Sour.